Keyboard shortcuts

 • type mismatches and unsupported semantic surfaces inside V1

-• unsupported lowered V1 surfaces that still stop before any backend exists
+• unsupported lowered V1 surfaces before target emission

 This is the important boundary for the current compiler stage: